tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 3. In the new window that opens, run the following commands.

-> **NOTE**: These already exist in the project but are provided as a reference.
+> **Note**: These already exist in the project but are provided as a reference.

    a.
 Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory -Version 2.16.204221202.

    b.
 Install-Package Microsoft.Azure.KeyVault.

 4. From **Solution Explorer**, double-click the **web.config** file to open it.